-While one may take issue with certain factors used in the rankings, such as taking the number of hours billed to clients as a sign of quality, there is no doubt that leaders in the field, such as White & Case LLP, Freshfields Bruckhaus Deringer LLP and Shearman & Sterling LLP, have a number of highly-gifted arbitration practitioners, and such large corporate firms may be an appropriate choice for large international arbitration cases, since the fees charged will comprise a proportionally smaller portion of the amount in dispute.
+While one may take issue with certain factors used in the rankings, such as taking the number of hours billed to clients as a positive factor (at least for clients), there is no doubt that leaders in the field, such as White & Case LLP, Freshfields Bruckhaus Deringer LLP and Shearman & Sterling LLP, have a number of highly-gifted arbitration practitioners, and such large corporate firms may be an appropriate choice for very large international arbitration cases, since the legal fees charged will comprise a proportionally smaller portion of the amount in dispute.

 One must not, however, neglect arbitration boutique firms, which are increasingly making a dent in the upper echelons of international arbitration law firm rankings.
-The boutique law firm with the most name recognition over the past few years is surely Three Crowns, founded in April 2014 by six partners who were practicing at some of world’s top international arbitration law firm practice groups, including one of the best-known arbitrators, Jan Paulsson, the former head of international arbitration group of Freshfields Bruckhaus Deringer LLP.
+The boutique law firm with the most name recognition over the past few years is likely Three Crowns, founded in 2014 by six partners who were practicing at some of the world’s top international arbitration law firm practice groups, including one of the best-known arbitrators, Jan Paulsson, the former head of international arbitration group of Freshfields Bruckhaus Deringer LLP, who announced that he will retire from the Three Crowns partnership on 1 January 2021 to practice independently but will continue to work with the firm as a senior consultant on a case-by-case basis.
 It also cannot be denied that smaller boutique practices are slowly but surely making their own way to the top.
-Part of this is may be economic in nature, as some, but by no means all, boutique practices charge less than other law firms in terms of legal fees (only the arbitration boutique Aceris Law is explicitly founded on the principle of offering the highest-quality legal representation at more competitive rates).
+Part of this is may be economic in nature, as some, but by no means all, boutique practices charge less than other law firms in terms of legal fees (only the arbitration boutique Aceris Law LLC is explicitly founded on the principle of offering the highest-quality arbitration legal representation at more competitive, capped legal fees).

-While large corporate law firms will surely remain at the top of the rankings over the coming years, due to the manner in which rankings are performed, the rise of arbitration boutiques continues.
+While large corporate law firms will surely remain at the top of the rankings over the coming years, due to the manner in which rankings are determined, the rise of arbitration boutiques continues.